Jacob-Ham/jacobhio/docs/🪟 Active Directory/Credential Forgery & Abuse/Golden Ticket.md

   - Persistence
   - AD
 ---
-forge a Kerberos Ticket Granting Ticket (TGT) with using a domain's KRBTGT account hash, allowing an attacker to impersonate any user including domain admins without needing their credentials.
+forge a Kerberos Ticket Granting Ticket (TGT) with a domain's KRBTGT account hash, allowing an attacker to impersonate any user including domain admins without needing their credentials.

 #### **Get domain SID**
 locally: